labels:

 -

-Synchronize Mule Runtime Dependencies and Images to Your Local Registry
+Synchronize Images to Your Local Registry

-Synchronize Runtime Fabric Core Software Dependencies and Images to Your Local Registry
+Synchronize Runtime Fabric Core Software Images

 -